Jun Miyake: Career

 He has also worked closely with Robert Wilson on White Town (2002), an homage to Arne Jacobsen at Bellevue Teatret in Copenhagen; Jean-Paul Goude who has done the artwork for Stolen from Strangers, Lost Memory Theatre act-1, Lost Memory Theatre act-2, Oliver Stone, and Philippe Decouflé, among others, as well as collaborations with artists such as Hal Willner, Arto Lindsay, Peter Scherer, Arthur H, Vinicius Cantuaria, Cosmic voice of Bulgaria, David Byrne, Grace Jones, Gavin Friday, Nina Hagen, Ron Carter, Michael Brecker, David Sanborn, Al Foster, Dhafer Youssef, Vincent Segal, Remi Kolpa Kopoul, Jean-Michel Jarre, and many others.

 With his ability to blend the most seemingly disparate element of music, he has achieved much respect throughout the world.
 From 2005, he has set a base in Paris, actively working on several projects.
 He has been selected as "Man of 2009" by Galeries Lafayette Homme.

-In 2016, he arranged the Japanese national anthem Kimigayo for 2016 Summer Olympics closing ceremony; composed the track "ANTHEM OUTRO" for the "ARIGATO FROM JAPAN" sequence.
+In 2016, he arranged the Japanese national anthem Kimigayo for 2016 Summer Olympics closing ceremony; composed the track "ANTHEM OUTRO" for the "ARIGATO FROM JAPAN" sequence, which became the topic of conversation.

+In recent years, his has worked for film scores including The Translators, Norman- The Moderate Rise and Tragic Fall of a New York Fixer, An Artist of the Floating World, No Longer Human, No.9, Sanson, and Snow Country.

+During the COVID-19 pandemic, Miyake adopted remote recording techniques, collaborating with global musicians via home studios.
+He utilized Audiomovers for real-time recording in order to adapt to the environment.
+Despite the constraints of isolation, Miyake’s was able to compose "Undreamt Chapter" and maintained his reflective and universal qualities, showcasing commitment to creating art that resonates across contexts.

+In 2021, he has released his most recent solo album "Whispered Garden".

+After coming back to Tokyo during the pandemic, Miyake decided on moving his base to New York in 2024.